heig-vd-dai-course/heig-vd-dai-course/11.01-ssh-and-scp/01-course-material/README.md

 public key.
 Bob decrypts the message with his private key.

 If Bob wants to send a message to Alice, Bob encrypts the message with Alice's public key.
-Alice decrypts the message with their private key.
+Alice decrypts the message with her private key.

-If Bob wants to send a message to the rest of the world proving that only Bob was the author of the message, Bob encrypts the message with their private key.
+If Bob wants to send a message to the rest of the world proving that only Bob was the author of the message, Bob encrypts the message with his private key.
 Bob can then send the message to whom suites best.
 The receipts can then decrypt the message with Bob's public key.
 If the message can be decrypted, it means that Bob is the author of the message.